 Directed by Josh Trank.

-Starring Dane DeHaan, Michael B. Jordan, Alex Russell and Michael Kelly.
+Starring Dane DeHaan, Michael B. Jordan and Alex Russell.